xplorer²

 • Silent operation.
 Prevents any messages or interaction until the copy is finished, then shows any errors in the end.
 If ticked, the following 2 checkbox groups are disabled.

-• Preserve all dates.
+• Preserve dates.
 By default, when a file is copied, its modification date remains the same but the creation date may be newer (!)
 Tick this option to ensure that the copied files have the same modified and created timestamps, even when new files are created at destination

 copy options